 I am also a writer and poet.
-You can find some interviews and reviews of my book The Crow’s Vow here: The Crow’s Vow.
-(I haven’t updated that blog in quite a long time.)
+You can find some interviews and reviews of my book The Crow’s Vow here.

 I have two wonderful sons, Nathan (20) and Oliver (24).
-Nathan graduated in June from the National Circus School’s college program as a flyer in a duo, Max & Briscoe.
+Nathan graduated last June from the National Circus School’s college program as a flyer in a duo, Max & Briscoe.
 Now they are touring the world with their act!
 Most impressively, Nathan overcame severe addiction to achieve this goal.
-You can see some of his acrobatics (he is crazy strong!) here: Nathan’s instagram.
-After a stint working in video game design (he worked on the latest Deus Ex), Oliver has another year to complete a degree in computer science and is exploring options.
-He always impresses me with his multi-faceted creativity and wisdom.
+You can see some of his acrobatics (he is crazy strong!) here on Nathan’s instagram.
+Oliver, after a stint working in video game design (he worked on the latest Deus Ex), is completing a degree in computer science and exploring wider options.
+I am always impressed by his multi-faceted creativity and wisdom!

 My sweet boyfriend Roy Cross is a professor of film production at Concordia University in Montreal.
-We’ve been together five years.
+We’ve been together six years.
 He’s been so amazing and loving through all this!
-He’s also a great writer and has started his own very moving blog about life with a dying girlfriend: And sometimes it goes the other way.
+He’s also a fabulous writer and has started his own very moving blog about life with a dying girlfriend, And sometimes it goes the other way.
 And recently he published a moving piece in the Huffington Post about being a Lucky Guy despite my diagnosis.

-As you can see, I was greatly blessed in this life.
+As you can see, I’ve been greatly blessed in this life.
 It’s a lot to give up, but also a lot to be grateful for.